-4.1 Legislative and Governmental Controls Applicable to Strategic Planning and Zoning cantons and implemented by the municipal building authorities.
+4.1 Legislative and Governmental Controls Applicable to Strategic Planning and Zoning

+Swiss authorities at the federal, cantonal and municipal levels have various regulatory responsibilities with respect to planning, zoning and public construction law.
+As a matter of principle, zoning and building regulations are enacted by the cantons and implemented by the municipal building authorities.
 Accordingly, there are 26 different cantonal zoning and building regimes.
-Any new building or construction and any change to an existing building or construction is required to obtain a building permit from the competent local authority.
+Any new building or construction and any change to an existing building or construction is subject to obtaining a building permit from the competent local authority.